yoeun/yoeun.github.com/_posts/2013-01-08-how-to-schedule-delay-messages-with-rabbitmq-using-a-dead-letter-exchange.md

 There are some things worth mentioning:

-* Several different ways make the message drop into the DLX
+* Several different ways to make the message drop into the DLX
   * In a RetryQueue consumer, reject the message and set requeue = false
   * Set per-queue message TTL when declaring a queue
   * Set per-message TTL when publishing a message